mlb-ranking/mlb-prediction-engine/docs/project-overview.rst

 ------
 A application to predict which MLB teams will be contenders in the range of 3-5 years.
 Also suggest what a particular team can do to make their team a contender in 3-5 years.
 Focus which stage a team is in (buying, selling, rebuilding, etc.) and how aggressive they are in that mode.
 Determine value of players focused on WAR and years of control as primary factors.

-This will also be an exploration of ES2015 / ES6, Map and Reduce, and draw many ideas and algorithms from Data Science.
+This will also be an exploration of ES2015 / ES6, Map and Reduce, and draw many ideas and algorithms from data science.

 Assumptions and Constants
 -------------------------